AdobeDocs/workfront.en/help/classic/workfront-proof/wp-mobile/tips-tricks-and-troubleshooting/unable-to-log-in.md

 product-area: documents
 navigation-topic: tips-tricks-and-troubleshooting-workfront-proof-mobile
 title: Unable to Log In to the Workfront Proof Mobile App
-description: When trying to log in to the Workfront Proof Mobile App it returns:
+description: When trying to log in to the Workfront Proof Mobile App it returns - EDIT ME.
 ---

 # Unable to Log In to the Workfront Proof Mobile App